desaianand1/Advent-of-Code-2023/README.md

 ### 🍪 Session Cookies <a name="cookie"></a>

-The `new_day.ps1` script uses Advent of Code's authentication [session cookie](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies) to auto-fetch the day's input etc.
+The `new_day.ps1` script uses Advent of Code's authentication [session cookie](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies) to auto-fetch the day's input.

 To get your own cookie, visit [Advent of Code](https://adventofcode.com/).
 Once logged in: